Professor of Gender, Sexuality, and Women's Studies

-Kristen Ghodsee is the author of six books and over two dozen articles, including The Red Riviera: Gender, Tourism and Postsocialism on the Black Sea (Duke University Press, 2005) and Muslim Lives in Eastern Europe: Gender, Ethnicity and the Transformation of Islam in Postsocialist Bulgaria (Princeton University Press 2010), which won the 2010 Barbara Heldt Book Prize, the 2011 John D. Bell Book Prize, the 2011 Harvard Davis Center Book Prize, and the 2011 William Douglass Prize for Best Book in Europeanist Anthropology.
+Kristen Ghodsee is the author of seven books and over two dozen articles, including The Red Riviera: Gender, Tourism and Postsocialism on the Black Sea (Duke University Press, 2005) and Muslim Lives in Eastern Europe: Gender, Ethnicity and the Transformation of Islam in Postsocialist Bulgaria (Princeton University Press 2010), which won the 2010 Barbara Heldt Book Prize, the 2011 John D. Bell Book Prize, the 2011 Harvard Davis Center Book Prize, and the 2011 William Douglass Prize for Best Book in Europeanist Anthropology.
 She is also the co-author of Professor Mommy: Finding Work/Family Balance in Academia(Rowman & Littlefield, 2011) and Lost in Transition: Ethnographies of Everyday Life After Communism (Duke University Press, 2011), which won the 2011 Ethnographic Fiction Prize from the Society for Humanistic Anthropology (for the short story “Tito Trivia”).
-Her most recent monograph is The Left Side of History: World War II and the Unfulfilled Promise of Communism in Eastern Europe (Duke University Press in 2015), which won the Honorable Mention for the 2015 Heldt Prize for the Best Book in Slavic/Eastern European/Eurasian Women's Studies from the Association of Women in Slavic Studies (AWSS).
-She is also the author of From Notes to Narrative: Writing Ethnographies that Everyone Can Read, forthcoming with the University of Chicago Press, 2016), and the forthcoming collection of essays and stories, Red Hangover: Legacies of 20th Century Communism (expected in fall 2017).
+Ghodsee is also the author of The Left Side of History: World War II and the Unfulfilled Promise of Communism in Eastern Europe (Duke University Press in 2015), which won the Honorable Mention for the 2015 Heldt Prize for the Best Book in Slavic/Eastern European/Eurasian Women's Studies from the Association of Women in Slavic Studies (AWSS), From Notes to Narrative: Writing Ethnographies that Everyone Can Read (University of Chicago Press, 2016), and the forthcoming collection of essays and stories, Red Hangover: Legacies of 20th Century Communism (expected in fall 2017).

 Her research in Eastern Europe has been supported by: the National Science Foundation (NSF), Fulbright Foundation, the National Council on Eurasian and East European Research (NCEEER), the International Research and Exchanges Board (IREX), and the American Council of Learned Societies (ACLS).
 Kristen Ghodsee has also won residential research fellowships at the Woodrow Wilson International Center for Scholars in Washington, D.C.; the Max Planck Institute for Demographic Research in Rostock, Germany; the Institute for Advanced Study in Princeton, New Jersey, and the Radcliffe Institute for Advanced Study at Harvard University.